brtjank/virtual_world/README.md

 ## General info

 The *Virtual World* is a project created for learning purposes by the student of Gdansk University of Technology.
 It was required for Object Oriented Programming laboratory classes.
-The application (names, logs, etc.) runs in Polish language.
+The application (names, logs, gameplay, etc.), as well as comments and names inside the source code are written in Polish language.

 This application simulates virtual world in a very simple way (using *Tkinter* library for graphics) and it uses a turn-based approach.
 It implements fighting and multiplication mechanisms.